wp-plugins/validated-field-for-acf/readme.txt

 4. Example of PHP validation failure with the error message raised to the UI.

 == Changelog ==

+= 1.0.6 =
+* Bug fix $sub_field properties not saving (use "acf/create_field_options" action).
+* Bug fix multiple Validated Fields in a set - correct to always use unique selectors.
+* Allow for unique query to be run on selected post statuses.
+* Set default statuses included in unique queries with filter of "acf_vf/unique_statuses".
+* Remove redundant table wrapper on validated fields.
+* Clean up potential strict PHP warnings.

 = 1.0.5 =
 * Hide spinner for update if a validation error is encountered.